How features are calculated#

 Templates (interactive mode)#

-The displayed unit templates are not scaled to the clicked spike amplitude because to the authors knowledge this value is not available in Kilosort 4.
+The displayed unit templates are not scaled to the clicked spike amplitude, because to the authors’ knowledge this scaling value is not available in Kilosort 4.

 Spike Depths#